 Continuous Oral participation as well as written exercises in both group and 40% Evaluation practice sessions will be highly valued.
 Final Term The Final Term Exam will be held during the final exam period.
 60% Exam Students will have 2 hours to complete this examination.

-The ex am will consist of 2 parts: During the first hour, students will have to answer 30 , multiple-choice questions relating to topics covered during the course.
+Students will have to answer 50-60 multiple-choice questions relating to topics covered during the course.
 Due to the differences between the students' levels of English, multiple-choice questions will be very simple, easily understandable and strictly focused on the selected readings.
-Incorrect multiple-choice questions will not subtract any point 2) During the second hour, students will have to answer 4 questions on topics discussed during the course.
-Each question is meant to be answered concisely and briefly.
-The exam will be closed-book and will have to be answered in Englis h.
+Incorrect multiple-choice questions will not subtract any point.